Lifestyle

 Personally, she admits to having gained a greater degree of confidence after her landmark victory at what was her first Olympic Games.
 She admits to experiencing a great deal of butterflies in her stomach while competing at huge global tournaments, against international athletes.
 Malik says, “When we look at the foreign athletes and their practice sessions, we are overawed by their preparation and physique.
 But we cannot let the pressure overpower us, because then we will not be able to do well.
 I always have mixed feelings while I am performing at such a big level.
 There is tension; there is excitement as well.
 But once in the arena, all my fear disappears and I try to give it my 100 per cent.
 Ultimately, though, it is a physical sport and a mind game.”

-Malik emphasises that though winning is important, doing one’s best is the mantra that powers her on, for that is what yields results.
+Malik emphasises that though winning is important, doing one’s best is the mantra that powers her, for that is what yields results.
 Speaking of victories and losses, she states, “It is a feeling that you cannot describe.
 You have trained rigorously, lost weight, starved to get into shape but when you stand on the podium, all the struggle is forgotten.
 When they are raising your country’s flag, it is the best feeling in the world.
 On the other hand, after a loss, you do feel down for a couple of days.
 But, you have to prepare yourself mentally, reminding yourself that there are many more competitions to come.
 And dive back into training to improve and regain the lost confidence.
 I come from a state with the worst gender ratio in the country.
 But I was lucky, because my parents never distinguished between my brother, Sachin, and me.
 I was allowed to do whatever I wanted to and when I decided to join wrestling — which was considered a boy’s game — they provided me with whatever I needed.
 But it was hard.
 At school, people would talk about the fact that I was a girl who had gotten into wrestling.
 The schedule was tough.
 The school bus would come at 6.30 a.m.
 I would get up at 4 a.m., train for a bit, attend school, return, go for my tuitions and then train again.
 My father would come to my practices and watch me train.
 Whatever I needed — be it almonds or energy-boosting drinks — he would bring it for me.
-My mother planned my diets.”
+My mother planned my diet.”

 Discipline ruled her life and left the young girl with little time to engage in any other activities or modes of relaxation.
 Like others of her age her girlie side did express itself in her interest in feminine toys.
 Malik, whose room is filled with teddy bears, remembers, “I was very fascinated by Barbie dolls but at that time my parents did not buy them for me because they were not a necessity and they asked me why I wanted to waste money on them.
 Today, I can afford to buy them, but now I am only passionate about wrestling.”